ModelEarth/localsite/start/steps/README.md

 Alternative Sync using commands:

-**1.** Fetch our main upsteam repo to sync up, then moves your local changes into your fork:
+**1.** Fetch our main upsteam repo to sync up, then move your local changes into your fork:

 <textarea id="pullRequestCmd" class="codetext" rows="3">
 git remote add upstream https://github.com/modelearth/data-pipeline &&